dnsimple/dnsimple-support/content/articles/changing-plans.markdown

 These plan changes are billed at the end of your current billing cycle along with your subscription renewal.

-You can cancel a scheduled plan change in your account settings:
+You can cancel these plan changes in your account settings:

 ![Cancel plan change](/files/account-billing-cancel-plan-change.png)